rduran03/bookbestseller/README.md

 # bookbestseller
-Python project that uses pandas library, imports from a .csv file and run an analysis on book bestsellers on Amazon
+Python project that uses pandas library, imports from a .csv file and run an analysis on book bestsellers from Amazon